 The Advanced Opportunity Program (AOP) is funded by the State of Wisconsin.
 AOP Fellowships are designed to assist members of groups under-represented in graduate study, and other disadvantaged students, to enter and complete a graduate degree at UWM.
 Awards are granted to newly admitted or currently enrolled UWM graduate students.

 Approximately 25 academic year (Fall/Spring) AOP Fellowships are awarded annually to qualified graduate students.
 Awards are for full-time study only.
 The current fellowship stipend is $15,000.
 In addition, Fellowship recipients benefit from full coverage of resident tuition, a remission of the out-of-state portion of the tuition (if applicable), low-cost comprehensive health insurance and other benefits, and a $1,000 travel award.
 Awardees retain full responsibility for mandatory fees and additional instructional/course fees (including distance education) above basic graduate tuition levels.

-To be eligible candidates must meet at least one of the following:
+To be eligible candidates must be at least one of the following:

 - Individuals from racial or ethnic populations which are under-represented among students of higher education.